Sensitive or rosacea

 Anti-Aging Routine for Sensitive Skin

-If you have sensitive skin, you probably already know that you have it.
+If you have sensitive skin, you already know that you have it.
 You probably have skin sensitivities if you react to any new skincare product with redness or bumps.
-Even trying a new moisturizer, cleanses, makeup, or just getting ready for your day in a different order than you usually do can create problems.
+Even trying a new moisturizer, cleansing, makeup, or just getting ready for your day in a different order than you usually do can create problems.
 It may not even be that the new products that you are using contain anything harmful.

 Anyone can have sensitive skin, but it is most common in young children, teenagers, and mature women.
 Some people are born with sensitive skin; others develop it over time, like an allergy.
 Young children are likely to have sensitive skin because their skin has not yet become hardy enough to deal with the environmental pollutants they may encounter.